Xi leads rescue operations, safety review following fatal road collapse in southern China - ExBulletin

 Xi leads rescue operations, safety review following fatal road collapse in southern China

-An aerial photo taken by a drone, taken on May 2, 2024, shows the site of a collapse of the Meizhou-Dabu expressway in Meizhou, south China's Guangdong province.
-Photo: Xinhua

-Chinese President Xi Jinping has given important instructions on rescue and disaster relief operations after a fatal highway collapse in southern China's Guangdong province.
+BEIJING, Dec.
+13 (Xinhua) — President Xi Jinping has given important instructions on rescue and disaster relief operations after a fatal highway collapse in south China's Guangdong Province.

 Xi, also general secretary of the Communist Party of China (CPC) Central Committee and chairman of the Central Military Commission, attached great importance to the disaster, ordering that all efforts be made for on-site relief, treatment of the injured and properly manage the consequences.